 There can also be issues of duplicate billing and other mistakes that are hard to track down.
 Plus, your bills might be staggered so that you don’t actually know the total cost of what you owe.

-For all these reasons, it’s crucial to be very careful and thorough when dealing with your medical bills to ensure that you aren’t paying more than you should be.
+All of these reasons make it essential to be very careful and thorough when dealing with your medical bills.
 Unfortunately, this can mean a lot of time on the phone clarifying every potential issue as it arises.

 Otherwise, these issues can be buried in paperwork.
 It’s also essential to keep thorough and accurate records, so you have a reference point whenever a new question arises.